Miminiverse/miminiverse/README.md

 ## A Full-Stack Developer ☼ and a Technical Writer ☾

-- Backend Developer at DevLaunchers;
+- Backend Developer at DevLaunchers
-- Studying React Native & Ruby on Rails
 - 📝 [Blog](https://minhtampham0703.wordpress.com/) 📇 [Portfolio](https://www.tamp.blog/) 📧 minhtamphamtol@gmail.com

 ## The most complex front-end project I have completed with React